Geodan/pg2b3dm/styling.md

 }
 ```

-The amount of colors in the lists
+Rules for amount of shaders:

-- must correspond to the number of triangles in the geometry;
+- The amount of colors in the lists for Polygon geometry types must be 1, in

-- or be 1, in which case the same color is used for all triangles in the geometry;
+which case the same color is used for all triangles in the geometry;

 Example: